 The National Bank of Rwanda kept its key interest rate unchanged at 4.5% during its August 2021 meeting to continue supporting the economic recovery efforts in a context of low inflationary pressures.
 Policymakers noted that the domestic economy continues to recover from the 2020 recession caused by the Covid-19 pandemic as a result of sizeable fiscal and monetary measures.
 Rwanda's real GDP grew 3.5% in the first quarter of 2021, after three consecutive quarters of contraction; and the recovery is expected to gain pace.
 Meanwhile, inflation is projected to evolve below 2% in 2021, before rising to around 5% in 2022. source: National Bank of Rwanda

 Interest Rate in Rwanda averaged 6.92 percent from 2005 until 2021, reaching an all time high of 9 percent in September of 2005 and a record low of 4.50 percent in March of 2020.
 This page provides the latest reported value for - Rwanda Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Rwanda Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Interest Rate in Rwanda is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Rwanda to stand at 5.00 in 12 months time.
-In the long-term, the Rwanda Interest Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Interest Rate in Rwanda is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Rwanda Interest Rate is projected to trend around 3.75 percent in 2022 and 3.50 percent in 2023, according to our econometric models.